agileinfoways/spring-boot-demo/README.md

 ## The example domain

 This example application is a simplified version of a real production application that we develop at Agileinfoways.
-The domain is a telecommunication domain. claim management system use cases:
+The domain is a claim management system use cases:
 * We will have number of surgeries option available on insturance claims
 * We also have number of treatments option available on insturance claims